douugsmith/DIGHUM101/README.md

 # DIGHUM101

 This is the repository for DIGHUM101 (Summer 2018).

+Learn more about the Berkeley Digital Humanities Summer Minor: https://summerdigitalhumanities.berkeley.edu/

+Lear more about the Digital Humanities at Berkeley: http://dh.berkeley.edu/

 Remember to: